How to Prune Clematis

 Step 2 How to prune different types of Clematis

-Group 1 the early flowering species which include C. Montana C. alpina, and C. macropetala as a group, require little or no pruning.
+Group 1, the early flowering species, which include C. Montana C. alpina, and C. macropetala.
+As a group, they require little or no pruning.
 These Clematis will benefit from a light trim after flowering.
-Some C.montana are vigorous and may need pruning to contain them in the growing space, in which case prune back to size you want, after flowering which will be late May.
+Some C.montana are vigorous and may need pruning to contain them in the growing space, in which case, prune back to the size you want, after flowering which will be late May.
 Avoid pruning after June, as the Clematis is then producing wood (and flowers) for next year.
 Clematis in Group 1 can be left unpruned.
-Clematis montana is a popular variety as it flowers reliably and requires no pruning, so is one of the easiest Clematis to grow. (see Types of Clematis.)
+Clematis montana is a popular variety as it flowers reliably and requires no pruning, so it is one of the easiest Clematis to grow. (see Types of Clematis.)

 Group 2 early to mid-season flowering (below centre image) Video How to prune Group 2 Clematis.
 This group of Clematis require moderate pruning to a framework.
-Group 2 Clematis are pruned back lightly to a framework of branches and buds at a height of from 50cm to 90 cm depending how where the buds are on the stems and creating a framework.
+Prune Group 2 Clematis lightly to a framework of branches and buds, at a height of 50cm to 90 cm, depending on the buds on the stems, to create a framework.
 Avoid pruning too hard, as this may reduce flowering.
-As these clematis flower early summer during late May and June, prune in late Feb/early March.
+As these clematis flower in early summer, during late May and June, prune in late February/early March.

 Group 3 are the late flowering cultivars, and small flowering cultivars Video How to prune Group 3 Clematis .
 With the late flowering group of clematis pruning is easier, simply cut down to about 30 cm in Feb/early March.